-In 2011-12, schools were allocated Pupil Premium funding for children from low-income families who were eligible for free school meals or had been looked after continuously for more than six months.
-From April 2012, the Pupil Premium was extended to include children who had been eligible for free school meals at any point in the last six years.
-A premium has also been introduced for children whose parents are currently serving in the Armed Forces.
+Pupil Premium funding for children from low-income families who are now or have been eligible for free school meals or had been looked after continuously for more than six months.
+Pupil Premium now includes children who have been eligible for free school meals at any point in the last six years.

-In total we received £242.225 for the Pupil Premium for 2015-16.
+In total we received £227,595 for the Pupil Premium for 2016-17, a reduction of £15,000 on the previous year.
 The Government requires schools to inform parents how we have used the money to support pupils from disadvantaged backgrounds.
 This was not all new money; previously, we used to receive a grant of approximately £144,000 per year.
 We used this funding to reduce class sizes and to provide a rich Key Stage 4 curriculum which allowed pupils to study subjects in other local schools and colleges.
 In this document, young people eligible for Pupil Premium funding are referred to as DP (Disadvantaged Pupils) and those not eligible will be referred to as NDP (Non Disadvantaged Pupils).

 In allocating this funding our decisions were informed by the needs of our pupils and by existing good practice shared in the Ofsted publication “The Pupil Premium, How Schools are spending the funding successfully to maximise achievement”.

 Additional members of staff in English and Mathematics

 - This has enabled us to: